Why Do Windows Laptops Have Stickers?

 Stickers With Advertising Information

-Stickers with advertising information are the most popular types of stickers you’ll find on a Windows laptop.
-They are stickers that carry product information and usually serve no other purpose, to a customer.
+The most popular types on a Windows laptop are stickers with advertising information.
+They can carry product information and usually serve no other purpose to a customer.

 However, these stickers are included by laptop manufacturers to satisfy advertising agreements between them and an original equipment manufacturer (OEM).